LSDOlab/lsdo_project_template/README.md

 git clone https://github.com/LSDOlab/lsdo_project_template.git
 pip install -e ./lsdo_project_template
 ```
-**Enabled by**: Copying the setup.py file, and changing your repository name and version.

 # For Developers
 For details on documentation, refer to the README in `docs` directory.